Mental Health and Self-Care, a Therapist’s (Ongoing) Journey

 3. Create your wellness recipe.
 This is a personal self-care menu of activities, hobbies and interests that bring you joy.

-4. Create accountability to make sure you stick to your self-care goal.
+4. Create accountability to stick to your self-care goal.
 If you like to use a calendar, schedule your hour of self-care.
 If you have responsibilities and obligations to take into consideration, consider setting up a parenting day off with your spouse or trading childcare or house chores to create your self-care space.

 Set boundaries with people who request your time and energy.
-It is OK to say no to an obligation and to cancel plans to put yourself first, especially if you tend to give to others before you give to yourself.
-A good indication of giving more to others than to yourself is that you might feel guilty to say no, which is exactly when you need to do it.
+It’s OK to say no to an obligation and to cancel plans to put yourself first, especially if you tend to give to others before you give to yourself.

 Take care.

-Therapy is Self-Care Too
+Therapy is self-care too.